quarkiverse/quarkus-logging-splunk/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-2-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-A quarkus Extension to send logs to a Splunk Http Event Collector (HEC).
+A Quarkus extension to send logs to a Splunk HTTP Event Collector (HEC).

 To get started, add the dependency: